Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 570 should in theory be a bit faster than the Radeon RX 6500 XT overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 570 is 3% quicker than the Radeon RX 6500 XT overall, due to its higher data rate. (explain)

-Texel RateThe Radeon RX 6500 XT will be much (more or less 221%) better at texture filtering than the GeForce GTX 570. (explain)
+Texel RateThe Radeon RX 6500 XT should be a lot (approximately 221%) better at AF than the GeForce GTX 570. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison